tact/Canopy/README.md

 ### Dependency injection for testability

 Canopy is designed for enabling your code to be testable.
 You do your part by using [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) pattern in most of your code and features.
-Most of your code should not instatiate Canopy directly, but should receive it from outside.
+Most of your code should not instantiate Canopy directly, but should receive it from outside.
 For example:

 ```swift
 actor MyService {